 The Company is subject to the following material taxing jurisdictions: United States, Colorado, Montana and North Dakota.
-As of December 31, 2023, the Company has no tax years under audit.
-The Company remains subject to examination for federal income taxes and state income taxes for tax year 2023.
-The Predecessor and Vitesse Oil remain subject to examination for federal income taxes for tax years 2020 through 2023, which could have an impact on the deferred tax liability at Spin-Off.
+As of December 31, 2024, the Company has no tax years under audit.
+The Company remains subject to examination for federal income taxes and state income taxes for tax years 2023 and 2024.
+The Predecessor and Vitesse Oil remain subject to examination for federal income taxes and state income taxes for tax years 2021 through 2023, which could have an impact on the deferred tax liability at Spin-Off.